ermiasgelaye/python-api-challenge/README.md

 ![Southern Hemisphere - Wind Speed (mph) vs. Latitude](WeatherPy/output_data/Southern_Hemisphere_Wind_Speed_Latitude_Linear_Regression.png)

 ### Part II - VacationPy

-Now let's use your skills in working with weather data to plan future vacations.
-Use jupyter-gmaps and the Google Places API for this part of the assignment.
+In this part I used a jupyter-gmaps, and the Google Places API for displaying the maps try running humidity heatmap in the cities that sourced from the weather data, and spot the hotels on top of the humidity heatmap.

-* **Note:** if you having trouble displaying the maps try running `jupyter nbextension enable --py gmaps` in your environment and retry.
+If gmaps is not working in your environment try to enable by using this code `jupyter nbextension enable --py gmaps`.

-* Create a heat map that displays the humidity for every city from the part I of the homework.
+* A heat map that displays the humidity for every city from the part I was created.

   ![heatmap](Images/heatmap.png)